I’m no coffee addict, but I do enjoy a morning bulletproof and catching up over an almond milk latte every once in a while.

 *Note: These brands do contain guar gum

 Best yet is making up your own homemade nut or coconut milk.
-If you can afford the investment, I also recommend Camel's Milk due to it's immune boosting properties and ease to digest (due to low lactose levels compared to cows, milk and sheets milk and non existent beta-casein protein content).
+If you can afford the investment, I also recommend Camel's Milk due to it's immune boosting properties and ease to digest (due to low lactose levels compared with cow, goat and sheep milk and non existent beta-casein protein content).

 Otherwise, there are always the humble herbal teas, or really appreciating the taste of coffee through a long back or espresso (with mould free coffee)– no sugar, no milk.
 My good friend and coach actually hacks his day by ordering a black coffee and using a BYO takeaway coffee canister filled with MCT Oil and organic gelatin and he shakes himself up a delish bulletproof when out and about.
 Love it!